Bachelor's/Accelerated Master's Programs

 The College of Education and Human Development (CEHD) collaborates with undergraduate programs to offer seventeen Bachelor's/Accelerated master's programs to academically strong undergraduates (minimum cumulative 3.0 GPA) currently enrolled at George Mason University with an interest in pursuing a master's degree in an accelerated timeframe.
 Students may apply for the Bachelor's/Accelerated Master’s program their second semester junior year (the semester in which they will have earned at least 90 semester hours) and once any prerequisites have been met.

-- CEHD Graduate Admissions will send all of your application materials to the appropriate graduate program for approval to participate in the Bachelor's/Accelerated Master’s program.
+Once your application is complete, it will be available for the program faculty for admissions review.
 Applicants may be required to take part in an interview and complete a writing sample.

 Checking Your Application Status: